Joey Wendle Player Props: Marlins vs. Red Sox

 Joey Wendle At The Plate

-- Wendle has seven doubles, two triples, a home run and seven walks while hitting .250.
+- Wendle is batting .274 with seven doubles, two triples, a home run and eight walks.

-- He has homered in one of 39 games, and in 0.8% of his plate appearances.
+- He has hit a home run in one of 40 games, and in 0.7% of his plate appearances.

-- Wendle has driven in a run in seven games this season (17.9%), including one multiple-RBI game.
+- Wendle has driven in a run in seven games this year (17.5%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.